-In summary, radioactive solid waste are stored in specially marked containers until full.
+In summary, radioactive solid wastes are stored in specially marked containers until full.
 At that time, the Radiation Safety Officer should be notified.
 The material will then be monitored and arrangements will be made for its disposal.
-The lab personnel working in conjunction with the RSO, not the custodial staff, are responsible for proper packaging and removal of the waste from the lab to the Nuclear Chemistry Lab.
-When a specific radioactive item is used completely, notify the Radiation Safety Officer, Baker 163, extension 6848, so that the item can be removed from the College's active file.
+The lab personnel working in conjunction with the RSO, not the custodial staff, are responsible for proper packaging and removal of the waste from the lab to the disposal location.
+When a specific radioactive item is used completely, notify the Radiation Safety Officer, so that the item can be removed from the College's active file.